Top eCommerce Trends to Improve Your Sales in 2024

 User-generated content (UGC), be it photos, videos, reviews, or testimonials created by customers is another trend in social commerce.
 This is because UGC offers social proof and validates the quality and appeal of your products in the eyes of potential buyers.

 Nielsen’s research shows that 92% of consumers trust recommendations from other people more than branded content.
 This is why savvy e-commerce stores are actively encouraging UGC.
-They're launching hashtag campaigns, hosting contests, and even integrating UGC into their websites.

 A great recent example of this strategy is Myntra where customers post videos and images of themselves trying on and reviewing Myntra’s products, which they then repost on its social media accounts, and even inside the app.